-Using the installer that was downloaded from the BMD web site, double click the 'DaVinci Resolve Executable' and follow the onscreen prompts to install the software.
+Using the installer on the SD card that came with your BMD product or DaVinci Resolve that was downloaded from the BMD web site, double click the 'DaVinci Resolve Executable' and follow the onscreen prompts to install the software.

 The installation process takes just a couple of minutes.
 When the installation has been completed, you will be prompted to restart your workstation.
 The installer will add the application to the Program Files folder and will place a shortcut on your Desktop making it easy to launch DaVinci Resolve.